 You don’t hit the links with one club in your bag, so why make your kids hit the sledding hill with just one snow sled?
-These 15 snow whips provide for all manner of riding styles and prepare kids of all ages (read: kids who can’t steer and adult who can’t stop) for all sorts of different winter conditions.
-Still, as different as these sleds all are, they made the list of our top sleds for one reason: They ride fast and smooth.
-The problem with cheaper, off-the-rack sleds tends to be twofold: punishing vibration and the tendency to turn over.
-Can a very basic sled work?
-Absolutely.
-There’s no need to upgrade to one of the models below.
-That said, doing so can make sledding not only a hell of a lot more fun, but a bit safer for both children and adults.
+These snow whips provide for all manner of riding styles and prepare kids of all ages (read: kids who can’t steer and adults who can’t stop) for all different winter conditions.

 STIGA Snowracer FSR GT

-Many snow sleds can race down a hill, but only one can call itself a snowracer.
+Many snow sleds can race down a hill, but only one can call itself a ‘snowracer.’
 Literally, STIGA owns the trademark.
-Your kid will look X Games-ready atop this bad boy, especially considering it’s capable of this.
-(Might want to invest in a decent helmet while you’re at it.)
-They’ll also likely learn a valuable lesson: just because you’re gripping a steering wheel doesn’t mean you’re going to avoid that tree.
+Your kid will look X Games-ready atop this bad boy, and they’ll also likely learn a valuable lesson: just because you’re gripping a steering wheel doesn’t mean you’re going to avoid that tree.
+Better invest in a good helmet as well.